scarlehoff/pybliotecario/readme.md

 python3 setup.py install --with_name
 ```

-That way, for instance, if you computer is called `glados` you can invoke the program with `~$ Glados`.
+That way, for instance, if your computer is called `glados` you can invoke the program with `~$ Glados`.
 If you want to use a different name just modify the variable `pybliotecario_name` inside `setup.py`.

 A small `systemd_install.sh` script is included in the repository in order to daemonize it easily.